 The mechanic returns in Sword and Shield and, in perhaps a stereotypical view of our country, several of the regional variants are prompted by pollution

-No-one is playing Sword and Shield for the science, but that doesn’t mean there isn’t any to be found.
+Sure, no-one may be playing Sword and Shield for the science, but that doesn’t mean there isn’t any to be found.
 The Pokémon franchise is finally getting to grips with evolution as we understand it, and these new games help beg a big question – if we can’t get a grip on pollution, how will our animals have to change to have a fighting chance at survival?